Your Care Needs

 If you’re not eligible for support from Newcastle City Council

-If you don’t qualify to receive support from the council you are still entitled to receive information and advice from them about where else you can get help, for example through charities or other local organisations.
+If you don’t qualify to receive support from the council you are still have the information and advice detailed in your needs conversation and they can signpost you to charities or other local organisations.

 You can arrange your own care and support privately if you prefer.
 There are a number of organisations who can help you to plan this or offer private care services.